Cat Fountain Placement Guide -

 You’re either going to have to provide another fountain in another area or (in which case you only need smaller fountains rather than one large one), or better still, find neutral ground somewhere in the house – a communal space where all are accepted.
 A comfortable spot within that environment should be fine.

 If you also have a dog who likes to drink from your cat’s fountain then an elevated place may be the solution (if you don’t want them sharing.)

-Many of our customers purchase a fountain for all the their pets and are simply more diligent about keeping it clean.
+An elevated area to place the fountain can be a good idea for its visual appeal too.
 And this brings us to the final point of this article – aesthetics.

 When a Cat Fountain is More Than a Cat Fountain